 |Leica 10x42 Geovid HD-B Laser Range Finding Binocular||

 |Vortex Optics Fury HD 10x42 Laser Rangefinding Binocular||

 To help you make things easier for you when you go shopping for a rangefinder binoculars combo, I did an extensive research on all the important specs you need to know.
 The research entailed speaking with real users of these binoculars as well as experts.

 Additionally, I have used some of the binoculars reviewed below.
 Thus, I also took into account my own personal experiences and needs as a hunter.

-From my research, I compiled a comprehensive list of all the important specifications you need to look at when buying binoculars and rangefinder combo.
-These specifications are the main factors you should consider when buying a rangefinder binocular.
+From my research, I compiled a comprehensive list of all the important specifications you need to look at when buying binoculars for deer hunting and rangefinder combo.
+These specifications are the main factors you should consider when buying a rangefinder bino.
 So, without any further ado let us get into it.

-On average, rangefinder binoculars cost between $1000 and $ 4000.
+On average, rangefinder bino cost between $1000 and $4000.
 In other words, they are not cheap.
 So, if you are investing $1000 in a product, it must be one that lasts.
 Therefore, the number one thing to consider is durability.